Skip to content

 Compilation

-With the proper configuration settings, you can customize the behavior of the compiler to skip the generation of some or all the build artifacts, and even control the addition or exclusion of getters for supported interfaces.
+With the proper configuration settings, you can customize the behavior of the compiler to skip the generation of some or all build artifacts, and even control the addition or exclusion of getters for supported interfaces.

 Since the Tact compiler is a command-line program, some of the configuration settings can be set directly.
-When inside a folder with a Tact-based project, such as one created using the Blueprint or from the tact-template, refer to the npx tact --help command for further instructions.
+When inside a folder with a Tact-based project, such as one created using the Blueprint or from the tact-template, refer to the command npx tact --help for further instructions.

 Build artifacts

-The location of the artifacts depends on the output field of the tact.config.json.
-In [Blueprint][bp]-based projects, output is not used and all generated files are always placed in build/ProjectName/.
+In Blueprint-based projects, the output field is not used, and all generated files are always placed in build/ProjectName/.

 Compilation report, .md

-The following sub-headings describe the respective sections of the .md report.
+The following subheadings describe the respective sections of the .md report.

 Structures